gideonfu55/Student-Management-System/README.md

 Reworked on the Java Assessment which I had during my bootcamp to familiarize with concepts of OOP and make further improvements.
 Further things to work on:

 1. Update regex to validate email inputs for spaces during student registration.
+2. Include failed courses option (branched) within selection in Option 7.
-2. Add new courses to module and validate course.
+3. Add new courses to module and validate course.
-3. Add instructors with relationship to course.
+4. Add instructors with relationship to course.
-4. Expanding this into a Full-Stack project with security features.
+5. Expanding this into a Full-Stack project with security features.

 Things that I tried (hopefully) to improve on: